 - 70.000€ profit (that would be Taxed without it being a pension)

 - 35.000€ is taxed (the benefit of level 3 pensions is that only 50% of the profit is taxed)

 - 10.500€ Taxes (with a Personal Marginal Tax Rate of 30%)

 - 89.500€ net payout

-As pensions are taxed only in the moment you get money out of it, other investments like ETFs (Exchange Traded Funds), Mutual Funds, and Bank Accounts are taxed every single years that you hold this investment product.
+As Pensions are Taxed only in the moment you get money out of them, other investments like ETFs (Exchange Traded Funds), mutual funds, and Bank Accounts are taxed every single year that you hold this Investment Product.

-Banking and investing products have very easy taxation rules compared to Real Estate or pensions.
-They are taxed with a maximum 25% Tax Rate + Solidarity Surcharge + church tax in case you are a member of the church.
-If your personal marginal tax rate s lower than 25%, your tax rate on banking and investing products will be also lower.
+Banking and Investing products have very easy Taxation rules compared to Real Estate or Pensions.
+They are taxed with a maximum 25% Tax Rate + Solidarity Surcharge + Church Tax in case you are a member of the church.
+If your Personal Marginal Tax Rate is lower than 25%, your tax rate on banking and investing products will be also lower.

-Another tax benefit for these products is that everyone with a German Tax ID (so everyone) is allowed to make 801€ in capital gains per year completely tax-free.
+Another Tax Benefit of these products is that everyone with a German Tax ID (so everyone) is allowed to make 801€ in capital gains per year completely tax-free.
 Married couples can make 1.602€ in capital gains per year.
-German banks will therefore not tax you before you make 801€ in profits if you give them your “Sparer-Pauschbetrag.”
+German Banks will therefore not tax you before you make 801€ in profits if you give them your “Sparer-Pauschbetrag.”

-There are more than 70.000 funds available on the German market – investing into basically everything.
-We strongly believe that no financial product should rule over your freedom to choose your personal investment strategy without any limitations.
-If you need help in deciding which funds with which investment strategy are right for you, click the button and secure a free 30m session with us.
+There are more than 70.000 funds available on the German market – Investing in basically everything.
+We strongly believe that no Financial Product should rule over your freedom to choose your Personal Investment Strategy without any limitations.
+If you need help in deciding which funds with which investment strategy are right for you, click the button and secure a Free 30m session with us.